 Cross Compatibility: Ensure the solution can ingest data from and write to standard formats used by other vendor technologies, facilitating seamless integration.

 Cross Compatibility Verification: Conduct thorough testing to validate the solution’s compatibility with other vendor technologies.

+Cross Company Interoperability: Storage systems connected to a single namespace shall implement multi-tenancy in a way that proper access controls can be preserved while limiting sharing of only necessary user/group information.

 Non-core Requirements